Malaria Vaccines

 Mosquirix™ RTS, S/AS01 malaria vaccine.
 Mosquirix is a recombinant vaccine of the P. falciparum circumsporozoite protein from the pre-erythrocytic stage.

-R21/Matrix-M™ Serum Institute of India's malaria vaccine was designed in 2011 and co-produced by scientists at the University of Oxford, Novavax AB, and Novavax Inc
+R21/Matrix-M™ Seru, the malaria vaccine developed by the Institute of India, was designed in 2011 and co-produced by scientists at the University of Oxford, Novavax AB, and Novavax Inc.

 Malaria Vaccine Candidates 2025

-RH5.1/Matrix-M malaria vaccine developed at the University of Oxford targets blood-stage malaria, unlike previously approved malaria vaccines that target the pre-erythrocyte stage.
-The results of the phase 2b trial by Natama and colleagues indicated that RH5.1/Matrix-M had a vaccine efficacy of 55% (95% CI 20 to 75; p=0·0071) when administered at 0, 1, and 5-month intervals.
+RH5.1/Matrix-M malaria vaccine, developed at the University of Oxford, targets the blood-stage malaria, unlike previously approved malaria vaccines that target the pre-erythrocytic stage.
+The results of the Phase 2b trial by Natama and colleagues indicated that RH5.1/Matrix-M had a vaccine efficacy of 55% (95% CI, 2-75%; p = 0.00711) when administered at 0, 1, and 5-month intervals.
 On December 10, 2024, and February 2025, researchers wrote, 'RH5.1/Matrix-M appears safe and highly immunogenic in African children and shows promising efficacy against clinical malaria when given in a delayed third-dose regimen.'

-The Lancet Infectious Disease published in July 2023 results from a phase 1 study evaluating the effectiveness of the Gamete vaccine Pfs230D1-EPA/Alhydrogel to zygote vaccine Pfs25-EPA/Alhydrogel.
+The Lancet Infectious Diseases, published in July 2023, reported results from a phase 1 study evaluating the effectiveness of the Gamete vaccine Pfs230D1-EPA/Alhydrogel and the zygote vaccine Pfs25-EPA/Alhydrogel.
 Pfs230D1, but not the Pfs25 vaccine, induces durable serum functional activity in Malian adults.

-Versatope Therapeutics Inc. is developing a bi-specific malaria vaccine using a target that blocks the initial malaria infection and transmission.
+Versatope Therapeutics Inc. is developing a bi-specific malaria vaccine targeting the initial stages of infection and transmission.

 In a phase 1 study, the ProC6C-AlOH/Matrix-M vaccine candidate elicited the highest levels of functional antibodies, meriting further investigation.